Robomikel/steamer/README.md

  * Insurgency - option for sourcemod and Meta Mod install
  * Rust - option for Oxide install

+# use with Existing Servers
+* make a backup of your current server (copy)
+* place steamer just outside of root server folder
+* When installing make sure to have root server name
+* when installing make sure to have correct steam APP ID
+* may overwrite some configuration files (server.cfg etc...)
+* Will create .ps1 scripts per instance.
+* edit launch .ps1 to match old launch script (as per supported app id's)
+* enjoy

 - - - -